 The MCC will initiate a period of up to 30 days, to monitor the claim for overdue payables.
 Cases in which club’s quarterly remuneration payment confirmations show that a remuneration payment has been overdue for at least 45 days will be referred to the Finance Panel, and an immediate temporary ban on the registering players will be imposed on the club.

 ELPA will represent and/or make any petitions on behalf of any player upon presentation of a corresponding player’s authorization.

 In accordance with EFA aplayer grants the club during their contractual relationship his image rights with regard to all the activities of the club.
 Players’ trademarks (e.g., registered personal logo) are excluded.

-Furthermore, players remain the holders of image rights that are not related to the activity of their Club (“Personal Image Rights”), although the players may not exercise them by entering into agreements with partners competing with the five designated partners of each club or EuroLeague, nor use the club nor EuroLeague brands/logos when exploiting their Personal Image Rights, unless otherwise agreed with the club and/or EuroLeague.
+Furthermore, players remain the holders of image rights that are not related to the activity of their Club (“Personal Image Rights”), although the players may not exercise them by entering into agreements with partners competing with the seven designated partners of the club and five designated EuroLeague partners, nor use the club nor EuroLeague brands/logos when exploiting their Personal Image Rights, unless otherwise agreed with the club and/or EuroLeague.
 In the event that the player already has an existing agreement with a sponsor of such category, the partnerships may coexist on a non-exclusive basis.